 This program begins in May and runs through September.
-Kids can earn a FREE book after they read eights books and log them on the reading sheet.
-The Barnes and Noble kids summer reading program is only available to children in grades 1–6.
+Kids can earn a FREE book after they read eight books and log them on the downloadable reading journal.
+The Barnes and Noble kids’ summer reading program is only available to students in grades 1–6.
 Only one book is available for each child who completes a reading journal, and the choice must be made from the selected books available at the store.

 6. Professional Sports Teams

-Many professional sports teams sponsor summer reading programs, including the Denver Broncos, the Portland Trailblazers, and the Boston Red Sox.
+Many professional sports teams sponsor summer reading programs, including the Denver Broncos, the Portland Trailblazers, and the Tampa Bay Rays.
 Check with your local team to see if they offer a similar program.

 Sync has a summer reading program just for teens that will give them two free audiobooks each week this summer.
-Each week there will be a current YA book as well as a classic title that teens will be able to download for free through the OverDrive app.
-This summer reading program runs through August 1, 2019.
+Perfect for both on-the-go and on the couch reading.
+Each week they offer a current YA book as well as a classic title that teens will be able to download for free through the SORA /OverDrive app.
+This summer reading program runs through August 1, 2020.

-There’s something for every reader at BAM this summer.
-Kids can get a free Diary of a Wimpy Kid drawstring backpack with the Books-A-Million summer reading program.
-The kids must read four of the 75+ qualified books.
+Kids can get a free Dog Man baseball cap with the Books-A-Million summer reading program!
+Start off by reading four of the 75+ qualified books.
 Then they fill out a journal to show their progress and return it to any Books-A-Million store.